 In 2013, Baltimore's Department of Planning and Citizens' Planning and Housing Association (CPHA) hosted a three-day capacity building workshop series: the East Baltimore Leadership Academy.
 Over 150 East Baltimore residents attended this workshop, which was designed to provide community residents with the knowledge and tools they needed to strengthen their communities.
 The event series was met with enthusiasm from participants, and the success of this workshop series laid the foundation for the Planning Academy we launched in Fall 2018.

-Since then, 150 Baltimore residents from across 90+ neighborhoods have participated over the course of 5 cohorts.
+Since then, 180 Baltimore residents from across 100+ neighborhoods have participated and the alumni network continues to grow.

 The Baltimore Planning Academy aims to build community leadership around urban planning, zoning and development issues through a Baltimore lens.

 Build community across neighborhoods in Baltimore City through engagement around urban planning.

 Connect advocates and leaders to City resources, tools and information around zoning and development.

 Empower residents to shape the future of their neighborhoods and of Baltimore.

 While there are many excellent resources that can aid community groups in strengthening capacity and effectiveness, there has not been an urban planning and development focused training opportunity - until now!
 The Baltimore Planning Academy focuses on building community leadership around urban planning, policy and development issues - specifically through a Baltimore-lens.